DoctorBuBBle/website/src/pages/index.md

   ## A full-stack web developer from Germany

-  I am passionate about building beautiful web applications, with or withour animations.
+  I am passionate about building beautiful web applications, with or without animations.
 But I don't just play with JavaScript and CSS.
 Find out what else I know on my [Technology Radar](/#skills).
 Everything else I can learn on the fly.
 aboutSection:
   title: About Me
   text: >-
-    Im a [age] Years old Software developer who is always interested in learning and building software applications.
+    I'm a [age] Years old Software developer who is always interested in learning and building software applications.

-    Or that is what you expected to hear from me, right?
-Yes, I am [age] and learning something new always sounds exciting.
-But let's face it, reading through seemingly endless, pages of documentation is everything but exciting.
+    However, that is probably what every one says, right?
+But yes, diving into a new Language, Concept or Framework to become a better developer always gets me excited.
+Even seemingly endless pages of documentation become very attractive if I can use this knowledge to improve my programming skills.
 It's like getting up from the couch to go for a run.
-It takes discipline.
-But it's necessary to get to the amazing part of running through the forest or building an amazing and beautiful piece of software.
-Where we get to the even better part of improving and growing with every challenge that presents itself.
+It takes a bit of discipline, but as soon as you get going there is only smooth sailing ahead.

-    And "always building software applications"?
-No, I am not interested in burning out.
-Besides I am way to fascinated by nature to sit all day before a computer.
-Instead I also sit in front of my aquarium.
-There I make sure that my plants and animals are flourishing.
+    Even though I love programming, I am way too fascinated by nature to sit all day before a computer.
+Instead, I also go running through the forest or enjoy my aquarium.
+I always make sure that my plants and animals are flourishing.
 But normally that is not a problem.
-I can even be on long vacation trips without having to worry about my tank.
-Longer stays abroad are perfect for going to language schools and to learn about a different culture.
-I did my first language vacation in Malta, where I discovered that my english is already quit good.
-So spanish became my next goal and I took a six week vacation with spanish lessons in Malaga.
-However, after this vacation I sadly had to pause my vacation streak with corona running around :( .
+I can even be on long vacation trips without having to worry about my aquarium.
+Longer stays abroad are perfect for going to language schools and to learning about a different culture.
+I did my first language vacation in Malta, where I discovered that my English is already quite good.
+So Spanish became my next goal and I took a six-week vacation with Spanish lessons in Malaga.
+However, after my stay in Malaga, I sadly had to pause my vacation streak duo to corona.

-    If you think I am an interesting character, you would like to work with, you can always [contact me](/contact).
+    If you think I am an interesting character, and you would like to work with me, you can always [contact me](/contact).
   image: /img/Paas Sebastian_pp.png
 skillsSection:
   title: My Technology Radar